Quantum geometric map of magnetotransport

-{\textit{Discussion}} --- After classifying the quantum geometric origin of the bilinear charge current in Eq.~(\ref{EBresponse}), we note that the orbital MNHE (PHE) offers an alternative response function to probe the quadrapole of the quantum metric (Berry curvature), which has recently received significant interest but sofar limited in the third-order nonlinear Hall effects~\cite{KTLawPRB, BCQ1, QMQ1, QMQ2, QMQ3}.
-In addition, we suggest that the orbital PHE induced by the Berry curvature quadrapole, which features a $\mathcal{P}\mathcal{T}$-odd property (see TABLE~\ref{tab1}), may deliver a response function to diagnose the emergent altermagnet~\cite{alter1, alter2}, which breaks the $\mathcal{P}\mathcal{T}$-symmetry and exhibits a characteristic band splitting with weak (or without) spin-orbit coupling.
-For example, for the planar altermagnet~\cite{QMQ2} with magnetic point group $4'/m$ the intrinsic anomalous Hall effect usually used to detect the ferromagnet is forbidden, while the orbital PHE (such as $\sigma_{xy;x}^{(1)}$) is allowed in terms of the symmetry analysis.
-Further, we notice that Ohm's law has been refreshed by considering the nonlinear charge current defined by Eq.~(\ref{EEresponse}), particularly in noncentrosymmetric materials~\cite{Ohm, Ohm1}.
-Under the electromagnetic fields, this law sofar solely takes the OHE into account~\cite{Ohm}.
-As a result, the contribution from the spin (orbital) MNHE and PHE has been overlooked~\cite{GaoY2014PRL,MNHE2}.
-Taking those two effects into account, we notice that the bilinear magnetoresistance can further include the contributions from the orbital (spin) MNHE and PHE.
+{\textit{Discussions}}---Equipped with the quantum geometric map [Fig.~\ref{FIG1}(b)] for Eq.~(\ref{EBresponse}), we notice that the orbital-induced MNHE (PHE) offers an alternative probe of the QMQ and BCQ, which have recently attracted considerable interest but have so far been explored mainly in the context of third-order nonlinear Hall effects~\cite{QMQ1, QMQ2, QMQ3, BCQ1}.
+Besides, we mention that the spin-induced PHE in two-dimensional systems can be used to probe the novel Zeeman quantum geometry~\cite{xiangZeeman}, as illustrated in the surface Dirac cone of TIs.
+Furthermore, the orbital-induced PHE from the $\mathcal{P}\mathcal{T}$-odd BCQ (Table~\ref{tab1}) may serve as a sensitive probe of emerging altermagnets~\cite{alter1, alter2}, which break $\mathcal{P}\mathcal{T}$-symmetry and exhibit characteristic band splitting with weak (or even negligible) spin-orbit coupling.
+For example, in a planar altermagnet~\cite{QMQ2} with magnetic point group $4'/m$ the intrinsic anomalous Hall effect usually used to detect ferromagnetism is forbidden, whereas the orbital-induced PHE (such as $\sigma_{xy;x}^{(1)}$) is symmetry-allowed.
+Recently, Ohm's law has been revisited by considering the nonlinear charge current in Eq.~(\ref{EEresponse}), particularly in noncentrosymmetric materials~\cite{Ohm, Ohm1}.
+Under electromagnetic fields, however, this law has so far accounted only for the OHE~\cite{Ohm} and thus should also be revisited by properly considering the spin-induced (orbital-induced) MNHE and PHE~\cite{GaoY2014PRL,MNHE2}.